sironeko0295/GuildPlugin/README.md

   create... create a new guild.
-  join... join to already a created guild. leave... join guild to get out.
+  join... join to already a created guild. leave... get out for guild.